huggingface/hub-docs/docs/hub/datasets-file-names-and-splits.md

 ## Splits

-Certain patterns in the dataset repository can be used to assign certain files to train/validation/test splits.
+Some patterns in the dataset repository can be used to assign certain files to train/validation/test splits.

 ### File name